corcorana/restingIAF/appendix.md

 The centre value of the polynomial fit is taken as the filter output at each iteration of the sliding window calculation, and these output values are concatenated to render the smoothed estimate of the input function.
 For a more detailed treatment of the SGF and its technical performance properties, see Schafer [-@schafer2011].

-Both polynomial degree $k$ and filter window frame width $F_w$ are required to define the least-squares minimisation operation.
+Both $F_w$ and polynomial degree $k$ are required to define the least-squares minimisation operation.
 $k$ must be $< F_w$, and $F_w$ must be odd to ensure an equal number of sample points either side of the centre coefficient.
 Also note that no smoothing will occur if $k = F_w - 1$.
 A convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated full width at half maximum (FWHM) of the PAF component [@enke1976; @press1992].
-Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981], and hence may be desirable in cases of noisy spectral densities.
+Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981].
-Note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
+Excessively flat peaks following application of the SGF are indicative of a suboptimally large $F_w$.
-We favour higher-order polynomials (e.g., $k = 5$) due to their peak-height preserving properties, but acknowledge that they might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].
+Higher-order polynomials (e.g., $k = 5$) are preferred due to their peak-height preserving properties, but might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].
-This may be of particular concern when dealing (for instance) with elderly populations, given that spectral power (and relative peak dominance) is typically diminished in older adults [e.g., @chiang2011; @dustman1999].

 # First- and second-derivative tests
 Derivatives describe the relative rate of change in the dependent variable or function $g(x)$ given some value of the independent variable $x$.